LIVVkit/LIVVkit/docs/index.rst

 **Model V&V**

-* Numerical verification
+* Numerical verification -- "Are we solving the equations correctly?"
-* Physical validation
+* Physical validation -- "Are we using the right physics?"

 **Software V&V**

-* Code verification
+* Code verification  -- "did we build what *we* wanted?"
-* Performance validation
+* Performance validation -- "did we build what the *users* wanted?"

 Currently, LIVVkit is being developed and used in conjunction with the Community Ice Sheet Model